CMMC Level 1 vs Level 2FCI vs CUIC3PAO AssessmentSPRS Affirmation// 7 MIN READ

 Your required CMMC level is not determined by company size, contract value, or what your prime contractor demands.
 It is determined by one thing: the type of federal information your organization handles.
 Get that classification wrong and you will either over-engineer your compliance program or face enforcement action for operating at the wrong level.

-CMMC Level 1 and Level 2 reflect two fundamentally different risk environments.
-Level 1 covers organizations handling Federal Contract Information (FCI) — basic, non-public contract data.
-Level 2 covers organizations handling Controlled Unclassified Information (CUI) — sensitive technical, operational, or research data carrying legal handling obligations under federal law.
+CMMC Level 1 requires implementation of 17 foundational security practices for organizations handling Federal Contract Information (FCI) under FAR 52.204-21, while CMMC Level 2 requires full implementation of all 110 NIST SP 800-171 controls for organizations handling Controlled Unclassified Information (CUI) under DFARS 252.204-7021 and 32 CFR Part 170.
+The two levels reflect fundamentally different risk environments.
+Level 1 covers organizations handling FCI — basic, non-public contract data.
+Level 2 covers organizations handling CUI — sensitive technical, operational, or research data carrying legal handling obligations under federal law.

 The assessment process, the documentation requirements, and the ongoing compliance burden are substantially different between the two levels.
 The table below shows the gap at a glance.